 Significance and Use

-This assessment is intended to determine that all of the participants have the necessary equipment, an understanding of the test method, and the minimum level of skill necessary to gather data which are to be used to establish precision and bias for the particular standard.
+4.2 This assessment is intended to determine that all of the participants have the necessary equipment, an understanding of the test method, and the minimum level of skill necessary to gather data that are to be used to establish precision and bias for the particular standard.

-This guide is not intended to be used as a tool to qualify or accredit laboratories to perform any tests.
-Refer to the Referenced Documents for further guidance on accreditation requirements.
+4.3 This guide is not intended to be used as a tool to qualify or accredit laboratories to perform any tests.
+Refer to ISO/IEC 17025 and to the A2LA R101 Document for further guidance on accreditation requirements.

 1. Scope

-1.1 This guide provides a general outline, for use by a laboratory monitor, to assess the qualifications of a laboratory which has requested to participate in a specific ASTM interlaboratory test.
+1.1 This guide provides a general outline, for use by a laboratory monitor, to assess the qualifications of a laboratory that has requested to participate in a specific ASTM interlaboratory test.

 1.2 The preliminary assessment is based on observations made before initiation of any interlaboratory tests.

-1.3 The subcommittee, which appoints the laboratory monitor, specifies the minimum requirements which an organization should meet to qualify as a participant for the interlaboratory test.
-If a pretest is to be included, see details in Section 13.
+1.3 The subcommittee, which appoints the laboratory monitor, specifies the minimum requirements that an organization should meet to qualify as a participant for the interlaboratory test.
+If a laboratory qualification test (pretest) is to be included, see details in Section 13.

 1.4 This fire standard can not be used to provide quantitative measures.